hemantjgajbe/angular-19-employee/README.md

-# Try it yourself - Creating a signal store
+# Creating a signal store
-In this exercise we will repeat what I did in the **Colors Quiz** project, and add a signal store.

-Please repeat the following steps:

 1. Create a `/store` folder and in it a `employee.slice.ts` file
    - Define an interface with the correct **Core State**